-In a non-athletic setting, examine your work habits: if your job requires heavy lifting, you’re also at a particularly high risk for injuring your rotator cuff.
+In a non-athletic setting, examine your work habits: if your job requires heavy lifting, you’re also at a particularly high risk of injuring your rotator cuff.
 Finally, if you’re older than age 40 or suddenly started becoming active after a sedentary period (which can weaken your shoulders), your risk of shoulder injury will be increased.

 Know Your Symptoms

 How exactly does your shoulder feel?
-If your pain is severe, you may be experiencing symptoms of a rotator cuff injury, like rotator cuff tendinitis.
+If your pain is severe, you may be experiencing symptoms of a rotator cuff injury, like .
 If you find yourself avoiding sports you’ve previously enjoyed because you anticipate pain in your shoulder, it’s possible that you’ve been living with a rotator cuff injury for some time.

-- Reaching behind your back becomes difficult
+- Difficulty reaching behind your back

 Evaluate Your Sports Habits

 Could the way you play be increasing your risk for shoulder injuries?
 Whether you’ve sustained a single traumatic injury or you’ve been causing wear and tear over a long period of time, it’s important to think about the way you use your shoulder if you suspect a rotator cuff injury.
-Ask yourself the following questions:

 - Does my activity of choice (swimming, tennis, pitching in baseball) involve a great deal of overhead arm movement?